mavenlink/design-system/src/components/custom-field-input-currency/custom-field-input-currency.md

   name="test-name-4"
   value={350}
   currencyCode="USD"
-  error
-  helpText="What do you want from us monster!?"
+  errorText="What do you want from us monster!?"
 />
 ```